SofarGroup13/MultimodalDatasetCreation/README.md

 ## Authors
 * Francesco Porta: francy857@gmail.com
 * Davide Piccinini: piccio98dp@gmail.com
-* FirstName LastName: email@email.com
+* Sara Romano: sara.romano.15@gmail.com
 * FirstName LastName: email@email.com

 ## Architecture of the System
 Here is the dataset creation architecture: the "Experimenter_GUI" is the graphical user interface used to actively interact with the underlying program; the "Gesture Sequence Generator" module is the implementation of a service-client pattern's server;
 (COMPLETE THE FOLLOWING PART)
-the three sensor modules manage the interaction between the hardware and the software; the record module ... ; the "Conversion and Segmentation" module convert the "rosbag" into "csv" format and assigns labels to the data.
+the three sensor modules manage the interaction between the hardware and the software; the record modules create a rosbags containing all data from the sensors recorded when they are required by user; the "Conversion and Segmentation" module convert the "rosbag" into "csv" format and assigns labels to the data.

 <p align="center">
 <img src="https://github.com/FraPorta/Itslit/blob/master/ExperimenterDiagram.jpg?raw=true">